New speakers are being confirmed daily. Please check back often to see the latest additions to the Velocity program.

 Javier Soltero is co-founder and CEO of Hyperic, the leader in multi-platform, open source IT management.
-Prior to co-founding Hyperic, he was chief architect at Covalent Technologies, where he led the design and implementation of multiple enterprise products, including the configuration management product for Apache and the Covalent Application Manager—now Hyperic’s flagship product Hyperic HQ.
+Prior to co-founding Hyperic, he was chief architect at Covalent Technologies, where he led the design and implementation of multiple enterprise products, including the configuration management product for Apache and the Covalent Application Manager — now Hyperic’s flagship product Hyperic HQ.
 Prior to Covalent, Soltero was a senior software engineer at Backflip, where he met Hyperic co-founders Charles Lee and Doug MacEachern.
 At Backflip, he was actively involved in the design, implementation, and operational aspects of the site.
 Soltero also held senior engineering positions at Netscape, where he participated in the design development of e-commerce and Internet infrastructure suites.
-Over the last 10 years, Soltero has been actively involved in...
+Over the last 10 years, Soltero has been actively...
 Read More.

 Steve works at Google on web performance and open source initiatives.
 His book High Performance Web Sites explains his best practices for performance along with the research and real-world results behind them.
 Steve is the creator of YSlow, the performance analysis extension to Firebug.
 He is also co-chair of Velocity, the first web performance conference sponsored by O’Reilly.
 He frequently speaks at such conferences as OSCON, Rich Web Experience, Web 2.0 Expo, and The Ajax Experience.